rensetsu/db.notify.rensetsu-mirai/README.md

-# Rensetsu Service Scraper for {PLATFORM}
+# Rensetsu Service Scraper for Notify.moe

-This is a command-line utility to scrape {PLATFORM} data and convert it to Rensetsu Media object format
+This is a command-line utility to scrape Notify.moe data and convert it to Rensetsu Media object format

 ## Requirements